bcbcb/blog/_posts/2015-03-01-linting-jsx-with-gulp.md

 You can also just compile JSX into regular Javascript before running it through JSHint.
 If you're using something like [Browserify](http://browserify.org/) to compile your JSX, you may end up with duplicate tasks and modules for compiling JSX.

 The cleanest solution I've found is to use an alternative Javascript linter called [ESLint](http://eslint.org/).

+## ESLint

-ESLint is relatively new and allows for more flexible rule configurations.
+ESLint is newer and allows for more flexible rule configurations.
 It also recently added support for linting JSX syntax.

 You can install ESLint globally with NPM and manually run `eslint` on your JS files.
 Or you can just use the ESLint module for gulp.

-Neither lint JSX by default.
+Keep in mind that **ESLint does not lint JSX by default.**

-Here's how to set up Gulp to lint JSX:
+Here's how to set up ESLint with Gulp to lint JSX:

 ### npm